 That being said, don’t store your toothbrush too close to the toilet either as germs can indeed go airborne after flushing and could stick to the toothbrush if it were close enough.
 Try to store it far away from the toilet where it’s still able to air dry.

 Toothbrushes don’t need special cleaning in order to keep them clean, safe and effective.
 Simply rinsing them out after use and allowing them to dry in open air is enough – just make sure you replace them regularly.
-For a consultation with Dr. Desbordes to help you make sure you’re taking the best care of your smile, call (410) 216-4023 or schedule online.
+For a consultation with Dr. Desbordes to help you make sure you’re taking the best care of your smile, call (410) 216-4023 or schedule a visit online.